How Energy Efficient are Infrared Heaters?

 Is infrared heat better than convection heat?

-Thinking about the type of heat produced, convection heats from the ceiling down and can produce a stuffy and dusty atmosphere when the air throughout the space is up to temperature.
+Convection heats from the ceiling down and can produce a stuffy and dusty atmosphere when the air throughout the space is up to temperature.

 There can also be other associated problems, such as condensation caused when warm air touches cold surfaces – the most obvious place to see this is in bathrooms as black spot mould.

 When specifying a convection based heating system for a well insulated space, the rule of thumb is to allow 55 – 65W per m3.

-When we want to heat the same space using infrared heating we can drop that wattage requirement down to 25 – 35W per m3.
+Heating the same space using infrared heating we can drop that wattage requirement down to 25 – 35W per m3.
 This figure drops to as low as 10W per m3 with a passivhaus.

 Why?
 Because of the action of heating mentioned earlier.